imerkle/arweave-ipfs/README.md

 # Arweave-IPFS Server

 If you want to provide a centralized service where users would be able to upload ipfs hashes into permaweb without requiring arweave keyfile then take a look at [arweave-ipfs-server](https://github.com/imerkle/arweave-ipfs-server)

+# Arweave-IPFS Explorer

+Also take a look at [arweave-ipfs-explorer](https://github.com/imerkle/arweave-ipfs-explorer) for a live example of how to use the data.